The One Lesson Video Games Have Been Trying to Teach You This Whole Time

 So why aren't you living your life like this?
 Not fighting guys, but taking action and focusing on how to interact with the world instead of getting stuck in your head.

-A badass is not defined by his beliefs in himself, at least not the irrational ones, or whether people respect him.
+A badass is not defined by his beliefs in himself, at least not the irrational ones, or whether people respect him or not.
 No, a badass is defined by the actions he takes and the ability to get things done.

 Now, I know some of you are thinking it is his belief in himself that lets him stand up for himself.